justcaliturner/simple-code-editor/README.md

   }
 })
 ```

 ```html
 <code-editor></code-editor>
 ```

-#### Install with NPM
+### 2. Usage with Vue via NPM

-Step 1
+Install the `simple-code-editor` package from NPM:

 ```shell
 npm install simple-code-editor
 ```
-Step 2.

 Importing the component and registration.

 ```javascript
 import CodeEditor from 'simple-code-editor';
 export default {